jumanji144/Jasm/README.md

 Macros with arguments are planned in the future but currently not a priority
 # Credits

-Mostly i would like to credit [Jasmin](https://github.com/davidar/jasmin) for inspriation for the syntax and outline of the project
+Mostly I would like to credit [Jasmin](https://github.com/davidar/jasmin) for inspriation for the syntax and outline of the project
 And also [ObjectWeb ASM](https://asm.ow2.io/) for their great java assembly library to allow everything to tie together.